labs12-slack-standup/labs12-slack-standup-BE/README.md

 `filterSevenDays` -> Returns an array containing the last seven days of responses for `all users` for a given `reportId`

 # Middleware

+`authenticate.js` -> Verifies authorization token from the request header, if successful, will add the decoded token to the request as `req.decodedJwt`.

+`config.js` -> Returns server configs for Sentry, body-parser, helmet, morgan, cors.

+`errorReporting.js` -> Invokes the `errorHandler()` method from Sentry.

+`reports.js` -> `adminValidation()` blocks request if user attempts an action that is for admin roles only.

+`slackMiddleware` -> blocks request if `x-slack-request-timestamp` is greater than five minutes old or `x-slack-signature` is invalid.